-You can also use it after diluting with water.
+You can also use it after diluting it with water.

-For garden plants dilute 1-part urine with 10-15 parts of water.
+For garden plants, dilute 1 part of urine with 10-15 parts of water.

-On the other side, use 1-part urine with 30-35 parts of water for container tomatoes.
+On the other side, use 1-part urine with 30-35 parts of water for the container of tomatoes.

 However, the ratio of the dilution may vary on the soil condition and the plant varieties.

 You can also apply it directly to the soil around your tomato plants.